frankburgs/main/readme.md

 - Safety material from worksafe BC,
 - Notes collected in markdown folder.

-# History
+## History
-- ✅ Add nav menu to top of notes
+- ✅ Add nav menu to top of notes.
+- 🤔 nav menu can be linked to double hashed subsections.